-Individual department may hold quiz or short answer questions to help students assess their own learning.
+Individual departments may hold quizzes or short answer questions to help students assess their learning.
 The marks obtained are not included in the internal evaluation

-For JSMU Examination Policy, please consult JSMU website!
+For JSMU Examination Policy, please consult the JSMU website!

 More than 75% attendance is needed to sit for the internal and final examinations